tob-mas/engineeringportfolio/3d_models/18.06.25/index.md

 # 🏎️ Model 2 – F1 2026 Front Wing Designs

-This project showcases three front wing concepts created for the **F1 2026** technical regulations.
+This project showcases three front wing concepts and an optimised design created for the **F1 2026** technical regulations.
 Each model was developed in **SolidWorks** based on **FIA guidelines** and represents a unique aerodynamic approach.

 The goal of this design study is to evaluate and compare aerodynamic characteristics such as airflow behavior and surface design efficiency.